zoeannp/jztc_group_project/README.md

 # To do
 - Gantt chart for iteration 3, this should outline everything.
 - Zoe: Web pages aren't displaying properly, can you fix it please, as we can't access the settings? thanks.
+- Zoe: We need a kanban board please